therealbill/redskull-cli/README.md

 to add a pod with it.
 For example, to add a sentinel in the default port on IP 1.2.3.5: `redis-cli sentinel add -n 1.2.3.5`

+# Bash Completion

+To enable bash completion, copy redskull-cli-complete.sh into your completions directory and source it.

 # TODO/BUGS
  * Still need several functions via the Server API exposed such as cloning, and more detailed RS determined data
  * More/Better output in `pod show`